-Python's Unicode encoding is used to include special characters in strings (for example, whitespaces).
-Additionally, starting from Python 3, all strings are Unicode, not just plain bytes.
-The difference is that, while ASCII representations are given by 8-bits, Unicode representations usually use 16-bits.

-To create an Unicode string, we use the 'u' prefix:
+Python's Unicode encoding is used to include a special characters in the string (for example, whitespace).
+Starting from Python 3, all strings are Unicode, not just plain bytes.
+To create a Unicode string, we use the 'u' prefix:

 '''

 u'Goodbye\u0020World !'

 'Goodbye World !'

 '''